Molting is a critical part of the hermit crab life cycle. As hermit crabs grow, they shed their exoskeleton and grow a new, tougher one.

 Molting hermit crabs remain submerged under their substrate and largely inactive for months, which can be confused with death.

 Check regularly for a foul, fishy smell and signs of other hermit crabs attempting to eat a deceased friend.
 Shedding multiple limbs at once and going limp in the shell are other signs of death in hermit crabs.

-You will need to be patient with molting hermit crabs.
-Disturbing hermit crabs that are molting to check on their health does more harm than good.
+You’ll need to be patient with molting hermit crabs, as disturbing them to check on their health does more harm than good.
 Only assume your pet is dead if other explanations have been exhausted.

 My Hermit Crab is Not Moving

 It is always worrying when hermit crabs stop moving.
 These animals are typically lively, active pets.
 If hermit crabs become completely stationary, something is usually wrong.